The Middle Space: An Answer to the Polarity Pandemic

 We don’t need to wear ourselves out shouting and screaming across the aisle.
 We don’t need to engage in lower behavior just to get our point across.
 We don’t need to act like enemies!
 And we certainly don’t need to treat each other as enemies.

 We are NOT enemies!
 I know with total certainty that if both sides of any camp were able to come together, sit face-to-face, and discuss the topic, we’d see there are more similarities than differences.
 We basically ALL want the same thing.

 BUT we have to be willing to do the work to get there.
-We have to actively, intentionally, purposefully look for the middle space in each and every encounter that we can.
+We have to actively, intentionally, and purposefully look for the middle space in each and every encounter that we can.

-Please, join me — in the middle space.
+Please, join me — in the Middle Space.